fragcolor-xyz/crdt-lite/README.md

 };
 ```

 This design minimizes bandwidth usage by transmitting only the necessary changes during synchronization.
+The `compress_changes` method further optimizes change propagation by removing redundant changes.

 ### Tombstone Handling